-The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love
+The Secrets of Catherine Zeta-Jones and Michael Douglas' Enduring Love - E!
+Online

 As for Douglas, what the public was hearing was reminiscent of his actual attitude.

-"He's a very matter-of-fact person," Zeta-Jones, who met her husband in 1999 at the Deauville Film Festival and married him in 2000 at New York's Plaza Hotel, continued.
+"He's a very matter-of-fact person," continued Zeta-Jones, who was 28 when she met her husband in 1999 at the Deauville Film Festival and married him on Nov.
+18, 2000, at New York's Plaza Hotel.
 "Once he was diagnosed he was like, 'Okay, what do I do?'
 He basically wanted that thing out of his body so he just blitzed the [sucker].
 It was very intensive... but he still retained his sense of humor."

-That being said, chemo and radiation zapped his energy and he lost 40 pounds.
+That being said, chemo and radiation sapped his energy and he lost 40 pounds.

-On the red carpet the Golden Globes in January 2011, where he was greeted with a standing ovation when he appeared as a presenter ("there's got to be an easier way to get a standing ovation," he quipped), Douglas told E!
+On the red carpet at the Golden Globes in January 2011, where he was greeted warmly when he appeared as a presenter ("There's got to be an easier way to get a standing ovation," he quipped), Douglas told E!
 News that he was cancer-free.

-The following month, Zeta-Jones was at Buckingham Palace to receive a Commander of the Order of the British Empire medal—a CBE—from Prince Charles.
+The following month, Zeta-Jones was at Buckingham Palace to receive the Commander of the Order of the British Empire (CBE) medal from Prince Charles.

-Soon after, however, it was the Chicago star who needed time to heal.
+Soon after, however, it was the Welsh actress who needed time to heal.
 She checked into a facility to be treated for bipolar disorder, her revelation that she lived with the condition a major moment at the time for the public conversation about mental health, and the ongoing quest to erase the stigma attached to mental illness.

 "After dealing with the stress of the past year, Catherine made the decision to check in to a mental health facility for a brief stay to treat her Bipolar II Disorder," her rep stated that April.